acorg/slurm-pipeline/README.md

 tries to help by writing the status specification to a temporary file (as well as `stdout`) and prints its location (to `stderr`).

-### Why are all scripts always executed?
+### Why are all step scripts always executed?

 All scripts are always executed because `slurm-pipeline.py` cannot know what arguments to pass to intermediate step scripts to run them in isolaion.
-In a normal run with no simulated steps, steps emit task names that are passed through the pipeline to subsequent steps.
+In a normal run with no simulated or skipped steps, steps emit task names that are passed through the pipeline to subsequent steps.
 If the earlier steps are not run, `slurm-pipeline.py` cannot know what task argument to pass to those later steps.

 It is also conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts, whether or not they are simulating or being